Zichuanyun/go-shuati/README.md

 - Count 1 for each problem you finish after PST 23:59 count at the release date.

 ## Notice
 - We will be Googlers, so be Googley.
 Count honestly.
-Don't touch others' content in the repo or doc.
+- Don't touch others' content in the repo or doc.
+- Contact the repo owner if you have any suggestions.
+Please don't change this README directly.
 - The rule may change, but won't change much.
+- The owner of this repo may change.
 - **坚持，就是胜利！**